factoreminv/factoreminv.github.io/_pages/about.md

 ---

 I am an EEE-Physics double major student working on subjects located at the middle ground of ML and information theory.

+I wrote two papers on the mathematical foundations of ML, advised by Orhan Arıkan.
+I am working with Tolga Mete Duman on finding new bounds for the information capacity of the binary deletion channel.

+I also work on knowledge graph complation and goal planning for robotics in my free time.